espacesociety/espacesociety.github.io/_macropedia/fasantauri-system.md

 In the final century of the Decline, the last great war of the Fasantauri System was fought, the so-called Fifth Patrician's War.
 Though, like the others, it was fought largely to a stalemate, for Krezil it proved an economic disaster, leading to the infamous [Krezil Stock Market Crash](/macropedia/krezil-stock-market-crash).
 The Tawmeriks, Perezs and the other Oligarchs (particularly the Bafiktuys), seized much of this wealthy state's assets, enriching themselves and paving the way for political unification.

 ### The Terran Republic and Early Imperium
-With the rediscovery of hopspace techology, the Fasantauri System was thrust to the forefront.
+With the rediscovery of hopspace technology, the Fasantauri System was thrust to the forefront.
 Its wealth and its formidable technology were so great that even internal divisions could not keep the Oligarchs and the lesser families and corporations from forming a hub of worlds, united in purpose if not always in actions.

 The formation of the [Terran Republic](/macropedia/terran-republic) was, in very large part, simply an extension of political, social and economic evolution of the Fasantauri System during the latter part of the Decline.
 While other systems would be added, none could boast the wealth and power that the Oligarchic and younger clans of Fasantauri held.